 - Intervention/topic area

 It is essential that existing sources of evidence, especially systematic reviews are considered.
 Research which duplicates other work unnecessarily or which is not of sufficient quality to contribute something useful to existing knowledge is in itself unethical.

-The protocol (Protocol Guide for CTIMPs Protocol Guide for non-CTIMPs) can take some time to prepare and finalise so should be developed in parallel with developing the costs for your research.
+The protocol (RGIT_TEMP_026_Template Protocol for CTIMPs.docx ; RGIT_TEMP_027_Template Protocol for Non-CTIMPs.docx) can take some time to prepare and finalise so it should be developed in parallel with developing the costs for your research.
 You should look to include the following in your protocol:

 - Contact details for:

 - Chief Investigator

 - What is the previous evidence or gaps in knowledge?

 - Design and methodology

 - Qualitative, quantitative